 0.15 grains per dry standard cubic foot on or after Jan.
 1, 2020.
 [OAR 340-228-0210(1)(b)]

-Applicable Requirement: The permittee must not cause or allow the emission of particulate matter in excess of 0.2 grains per dry standard cubic foot, corrected to 12% CO2 from .
+Applicable Requirement: The permittee must not cause or allow the emission of particulate matter in excess of 0.2 grains per dry standard cubic foot, corrected to 12% CO2 from equipment or a mode of operation (e.g., backup fuel) that is used less than 876 hours per calendar year, 0.24 grains per standard cubic foot from [INSERT SOS FILING DATE OF RULES] through December 31, 2019, and 0.20 grains per standard cubic foot on or after Jan.
+1, 2020.
 [OAR 340-228-0210(1)(a)]

 Applicable Requirement: The permittee must not cause or allow the emission of particulate matter in excess of 0.2 grains per dry standard cubic foot from any source in the Material Handling emission units.
 [OAR 340-226-0210(1)(a)]

+(2) No person may cause, suffer, allow, or permit particulate matter emissions from any air contaminant source in excess of the following limits:

+(C) In addition to the limits in paragraphs (A) or (B),

+(b) For sources installed, constructed, or modified on or after June 1, 1970 but prior to [INSERT SOS FILING DATE OF RULES]:

+(A) 0.10 grains per dry standard cubic foot provided that all representative compliance source test results prior to [INSERT SOS FILING DATE OF RULES] demonstrate emissions no greater than 0.080 grains per dry standard cubic foot; or;

+(B) If any representative compliance source test results prior to [INSERT DATE OF EQC ADOPTION OF RULES] are greater than 0.080 grains per dry standard cubic foot, or if there are no representative compliance source test results, then 0.14 grains per dry standard cubic foot.

+(c) For sources installed, constructed or modified after [INSERT SOS FILING DATE OF RULES], 0.10 grains per dry standard cubic foot.

 Testing Requirement(s): [Fill in requested information, if applicable]

 Compliance source testing [See example below]